atlury/gesture-classify/README.md

 ### Overview

-This is a camera app that continuously classifies the gesture in the frames seen by your device's front camera.
-These instructions walk you through building and running the demo on an Android device.
+This is a camera app that continuously classifies the gesture in the frames seen by your device's front camera (changing it back for STB).
+These instructions walk you through building and running the app on an Android device.

 The model files are downloaded via Gradle scripts when you build and run the app.
 You don't need to do any steps to download TFLite models into the project